-Noticing that my portfolio for Wales was in need of some new additions I decided to revisit Pembrokeshire having not been there since 2007.
+Noticing that my portfolio for Wales was in need of some new additions I decided to revisit the Pembrokeshire Coast National Park where I have not been there since 2007.

 Although I would love to walk the coastal path route of 186 miles, 58 beaches, 14 harbours and countless wave-lashed cliffs with 35,000 feet of ups and downs 6000 more than climbing Everest I decided instead that I would travel in my camper van and walk to the locations I had planned to photograph besides that seemed rather less strenuous.

 I haven’t counted exactly how many peninsulas there are in Pembrokeshire but it’s quite a few including Dale, Angle, Dinas Island, Marloes, St.David’s, Castlemartin and many more hence the title.
 I hoped to see most of them during this trip.

 I started my journey by having a one night stop on the border of Ceredigion and Pembrokeshire revisiting some locations from earlier trips including Cwmtydu, Llangrannog and Mwnt.
 The first photo location was Cwmtydu and just a short walk north from the car park with the early evening light on the foxgloves there was an amazing view back down the coast towards my next destination of Pembrokeshire.
 The beach at Cwmtydu is in the inlet between the two hillsides.